 Four or more standards points = resident contract may be terminated, resident may be evicted and denied future visiting privilegesÂ

 Residents whose actions are found to be in violation of Residence Standards and who are sanctioned by the Residence Life Manager may file an appeal.
-Disagreement with the decision is not basis for appeal.
-The appeal must explain fully the residentâ€™s reasons and qualifying criteria for an appeal.
+Submitting an appeal will not temporarily halt or delay a scheduled contract termination date (if applicable).
+The appeal must fully explain the residentâ€™s qualifying criteria and reasons for an appeal.

 - Appeal must be filed within 72 hours of receiving the decision.